Is it normal to be able to go on vacation once a year?

 What to do about it?

-Together with the publication of the current amount of the minimum decent wage for 2021, we are therefore also presenting eight concrete steps that can contribute to improving the income situation in the Czech Republic:
+We are presenting nine concrete steps that can help improve the income situation in the Czech Republic:

 Who is behind it?